software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 - In the _implementation phase_, the development team codes the product
 - They analyze the requirements to identify smaller coding tasks they can do daily to achieve the final result
-- The organization of the collaboration during the implementation phase isn't simple and it requires the development team to carefully follow mutually agreed _process_
+- The organization of the collaboration during the implementation phase requires the development team to carefully follow mutually agreed _process_
 - The development team needs to use different kind of tools to ease the collaboration, such as _version control tools_, which we will cover later

 ---